learn-co-curriculum/github-to-canvas/README.md

 repository to include a `.canvas` file containing Canvas specific information.

-With  the `.canvas` file in place, this gem can be used to continuously align content between GitHub and Canvas.
+With  the `.canvas` file in place, this gem can be used to continuously align content between GitHub and Canvas using the GitHub repository as the single source of truth.

 This gem is built for use internally at [Flatiron School][].
 Access to the [Canvas LMS API][] and the ability to add pages and assignments to a Canvas course are required.
+Write access to the GitHub repository being converted is also required.

 ## Installation